-The v3 plugins will not be compatible with the v4 and need to be migrated.
-We have prepared a detailed tutorial on how to migrate v3 plugins to v4.
+The v3 plugins will not be compatible with the v4 and must be migrated.
+We have prepared a detailed tutorial on migrating v3 plugins to v4.
 Naturally, the plugins created for the v4 will not be compatible with older Strapi versions.

-If you have already created or migrated a v4 plugin, please share it with us to be featured on the future Strapi Marketplace
+If you have already created or migrated a v4 plugin, please share it with Strapi Marketplace.

-This significant improvement allows developers to efficiently interact with the database, have more control of the data, fetch it in a smarter way, and custom code more easily.
+This significant improvement allows developers to interact with the database efficiently, have more control of the data, fetch it more innovatively, and custom code more efficiently.

-We have improved the way queries to the database are done: you can now select which fields and relations you're going to load from the database, make complex queries on components, filter and sort data like a pro.
+We have improved the way queries to the database are done: you can now select which fields and relations you will load from the database, make complex queries on components, and filter and sort data like a pro.
 We have also added the OR, AND & NOT operators and filtering on components.
-It means that you will get only the data you need instead of ALL data, which improves the performance of your project.
+It means that you will get only the data you need instead of ALL data, which improves your project's performance.

 With this database layer, developing new features is so much easier.
 The syntax used for this query system is intuitive and understandable, inspired by the ecosystem's best tools.
-It means that to customize Strapi, you will not need to spend time learning overcomplicated systems.
+To customize Strapi, you will not need to spend time learning overcomplicated systems.

 With the new database query engine, we will also be able to ship features faster, such as the awaited versioning, preview, activity logs, better cross-environment migration, and more (by the way, let us know what features you'd love to see in the next versions!)